lunartide/pomf-screenshot-script/README.md

 # Pomf screenshot script
-Tiny drag-to-select screenshot uploader with as few dependencies as possible.
+Tiny drag-to-select screenshot upload script with as few dependencies as possible.

 Displays a notification and copies the URL to clipboard when finished.